NREL/PRAS/SystemModel_HDF5_spec.md

  1. `name`: 128-byte ASCII string.
 Stores the **unique** name of the line.
  2. `category`: 128-byte ASCII string.
 Stores the assigned category of the line.
- 3. `region1`: 128-byte ASCII string.
+ 3. `region_from`: 128-byte ASCII string.
 Stores the name of the first of the two regions connected by the line.
- 4. `region2`: 128-byte ASCII string.
+ 4. `region_to`: 128-byte ASCII string.
 Stores the name of the second of the two regions connected by the line.

 Each line in the system corresponds to a single instance of the compound